sabeelmansuri/Bioinformatics-Crash-Course/1_Welcome.md

 ## Task 4: Explore your EC2

 In your email, you should have a password from me.
+Your username for EC2 is the same as your ucsd username.

 **Windows:** Open putty, paste ```ec2-13-59-255-161.us-east-2.compute.amazonaws.com``` into the Host Name section and select port 22 and SSH on that same page.
 Type a name under Saved Sessions and click the Save icon on the right.
 Now, press Open and type your username and password when prompted.